peaBerberian/paul-envs.sh/README.md

 time the container is run.
 Adding persistence is the main point of the `compose.yaml` file.

-### The configs directory
+### The dotfiles directory

+XXX TODO
-The `configs` directory in this repository helps with the initialization of so-called "dotfiles" in the created containers.
+The `dotfiles` directory in this repository helps with the initialization of so-called "dotfiles" in the created containers.

 Its content will be merged with the home directory of the container.
 As such you